 Product Managers also work closely with teams interacting with customers, as well as creating Products within an overall enterprise architecture which are built by ring-fenced engineering teams reporting into them.

-Thanks to this focus on the customer, product teams deliver better-designed, higher-performing products.
+Thanks to this focus on the customer, product aware organisations deliver better-designed, higher-performing products.

 Product Managers need 3 further skills: